 Practical Tips for Lisbon Museums

-Accessibility: Most major museums have wheelchair access, though some historic buildings (the Lisbon Cathedral cloister, Castelo de São Jorge) have limited accessibility due to their ancient construction.
-MAAT, the Coach Museum, the Gulbenkian, and the Berardo Collection are all fully accessible.
+Accessibility: Most major museums have wheelchair access, though some historic buildings (the Lisbon Cathedral cloister, Castelo de São Jorge) have limited accessibility due to their construction.
+MAAT, the Coach Museum, the Gulbenkian, and the Berardo Collection are fully accessible.

 Suggested Museum Itineraries